 The Hong Kong Convention, which is currently open for accession by IMO Member States, will enter into force 24 months after the date on which 15 IMO Member States, representing at least 40% of world merchant shipping by gross tonnage, have ratified or approve accession.
-As of the date of this annual report, fifteen countries representing just over 30% of world merchant shipping tonnage have ratified or approved accession of the Hong Kong Convention.
+As of the date of this annual report, fifteen countries have ratified or approved accession of the Hong Kong Convention but the requirement of 40% of world merchant shipping by gross tonnage has not yet been satisfied.

 On November 20, 2013, the European Parliament and the Council of the EU adopted the Ship Recycling Regulation, which retains the requirements of the Hong Kong Convention and requires that certain commercial seagoing vessels flying the flag of an EU Member State may be recycled only in facilities included on the European list of permitted ship recycling facilities.
-We are required to comply with EU Ship Recycling Regulation by December 31, 2020, since our ships trade in EU region.
+We were required to comply with EU Ship Recycling Regulation by December 31, 2020, since our ships trade in EU region.
 One of our vessels, the Artic Aurora, is a Maltese flagged vessel.
 Malta is a EU Member State.

-These regulatory developments, when implemented, may lead to cost escalation by shipyards, repair yards and recycling yards.
+These regulatory developments, when implemented, may lead to cost escalation by shippards, repair yards and recycling yards.
 This may then result in a decrease in the residual scrap value of a vessel, and a vessel could potentially not cover the cost to comply with latest requirements, which may have an adverse effect on our future performance, results of operations, cash flows and financial position.